040202/Heart-Disease-Prediction/README.md

 # Heart Disease Prediction using Machine Learning

 This project aims to predict the presence of heart disease in patients using machine learning techniques.
-We used the logistic regression algorithm on a cleaned heart disease dataset and achieved an accuracy of **85.25%**.
+We used the logistic regression algorithm on a cleaned heart analysis dataset and achieved an accuracy of **85.25%**.

 ## Objective
 To assist early diagnosis of heart-related conditions using predictive analytics, helping healthcare providers take preventive action.